Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

         ```

 2. Operate on the instances:
-    -   Get details of running widget instances and send an update to widget application:
+    -   Get details of running widget instances and send an update to the widget application:

         ```csharp
         foreach (WidgetControl.Instance ins in instances) {